webmappsrl/wm-embedmaps/README.md

 | `--wm-label-text-align`      | `left`               | Define the text alignment of the technical info label |                                                             |
 | `--wm-label-color`           | `rgba(0, 0, 0, 0.7)` | Define the color of the technical info label          | This default value could vary due to the `config_url` param |

-Every technical info has also a specific class named `wm_embedmaps-[technical_info_key]` where the technical info key can be found in the parameter `wm-config` in the list
+Every technical info has also a specific class named `wm_embedmaps-[technical_info_key]` where the technical info key can be found in the parameter `wm-config` in the list.

 #### 3.2.4 Examples